Witch trials in Catalonia: Witch hunt

-The witch trials in Catalonia became more common in the early 17th-century.
+The witch trials in Catalonia became more common in the early 17th century.
 Between 1615 and 1627, a mass witch hunt took place in Catalonia, which resulted in a number of witch trials in several locations.

-Among the witch trials were the Terrassa witch trial (1615-1619) and the Viladrau witch trials (1618-1622), with six and fourteen executions respectively.
+Among the witch trials were the Terrassa witch trial (1615–1619) and the Viladrau witch trials (1618–1622), with six and fourteen executions respectively.
 In parallel, there were six witchcraft-related executions in Lluçanès, four in Taradell, four in Seva and four in El Bruc, three in Rupit and one in Vilalleons.

 In the Vallès region, twenty people were executed: eight in Granollers (two of whom were men), six in Terrasa, three in Castellar del Vallès and one in Palau de Plegamans in Sant Miquel de Toudell, Sentmenat and La Garriga.
 Three were executed in the Bages region: one in Santpedor, one in Manresa, and one (Jerònima Muntanyola) in Sallent.

+Following the arrest of Caterina Freixa on 8 November 1619, between 1619 and 1622, a widespread debate opened between supporters of hunting and its opponents after fourteen prestigious Catalan jurists linked to Generalitat de Catalunya (among them Joan Pere Fontanella) signed a document in defence of Caterina Freixa's innocence to try to avoid her death sentence, marking the beginning of the end of witch hunt in Catalonia.

 In Sant Feliu de Pallerols, Pere Torrent "Cufí" was executed for being a wizard.
 In 1622, the Royal Audience and the Spanish Inquisition took control over the witch hunt, which resulted in less executions until the witch hunt ended in 1627.

 A second witch hunt took place in 1643, when 32 women were put on trial for sorcery in Capcir.
 They were however eventually released by the Bishop of Alet.
 After this, the witch trials in Catalonia became fewer.
 On 8 January 1767, María Pujol was executed for witchcraft in Catalonia.
 This was the last witchcraft execution in Catalonia and likely in Spain.